The First CHIME/FRB Fast Radio Burst Catalog: Transient Name Server Names for Fast Radio Bursts

 FRBs are submitted through the TNS API in bulk discovery reports formatted as JSON\footnote{JavaScript Object Notation (JSON) is a standard way of storing attributes or parameters of data-oriented objects in a key-value structure similar to pythonic dictionaries, especially useful for data transmission protocols over the internet.} documents.
 The default script for accessing the TNS API returns either the TNS object name for each new FRB object that was added, or a list of error messages (one per offending discovery entry) in the event that the submission data were incomplete or malformed.
 Under normal conditions, the TNS API updates their database within $\sim 1~\text{s}$ per bulk submission, though it is considered good practice to verify automated submissions after allowing enough time for the updating to finish.
 New TNS users should exercise caution during bulk submission: if a single FRB within the bulk report is rejected by the TNS, all discoveries in the report are rejected.
 Therefore, validation of the discovery data before submission, and of the TNS response submission, is an essential component of any system designed to submit in real-time to the TNS.

 New TNS users are strongly encouraged to practice their FRB submissions using the TNS sandbox site\footnote{\url{https://sandbox.wis-tns.org}} \textit{before} proceeding to the live site.
-Submissions to the sandbox site are not visible to other TNS groups.
-Even after switching to the live site, TNS users have the option to specify the end date and time of a proprietary period during which their new FRB submissions are not visible outside their TNS group.
+Just as with the live site, the sandbox site offer TNS users the option to specify the end date and time of a proprietary period during which their new FRB submissions are not visible outside their TNS group.
 This can be leveraged for users to practice internal bookkeeping with official TNS names, without exposing their discoveries publicly at least for some time.